kadena-io/pact/docs/pact-reference.rst

 declaration.
-This combined with module hashes provides a high level of assurance, as updated module code will fail to import if a dependent module has subsequently changed on the chain; this will also propagate changes to the loaded modules' hash, protecting downstream modules from inadvertent changes on update.
+This combined with module hashes provides a high level of assurance, as updated module code will fail to import if a dependent module has subsequently changed on the chain; this will also propagate changes to the loaded modules’ hash, protecting downstream modules from inadvertent changes on update.

 Module names must be globally unique.

+.. tablecreation:

 Table Creation
 ^^^^^^^^^^^^^^

 Tables are `created <#create-table>`__ at the same time as modules.
-While tables are *defined* in modules, they are *created* "after" modules, so that the module may be redefined later without having to necessarily re-create the table.
+While tables are *defined* in modules, they are *created* “after” modules, so that the module may be redefined later without having to necessarily re-create the table.